bruno185/Apple-II-Mouse-Graphics-Toolkit-Demo/readme.md

 # Apple II : Mouse Graphics Toolkit Demo in Merlin 32 syntax

 Here is the translation in Merlin 32 syntax of the "Mouse Graphics Toolkit" demo program.
-This library greatly facilitated the writing of programs with the "Desktop" look, as on Macintosh and GS/OS.
+This very good library greatly facilitated the writing of double hires Apple II programs with the "Desktop" look, as on Macintosh and GS/OS.

 The original source file is TK.DEMO.original.s; the file in Merlin 32 format is tkdemo.s.